Bird watching experience in the Western Ghats with diverse species

 Sustainable Wildlife Observation

-Our discreet bird hides are thoughtfully positioned along the river, blending into the landscape to provide an unobtrusive vantage point for observing local avian life.
-These eco-friendly shelters, constructed from sustainable materials, allow guests to witness nature's aerial ballet without disturbing natural routines.
+Our bird hides are positioned along the river, blending into the landscape so you can observe without disturbing natural routines.

 Strategically positioned along the river